sambuddhac/MacroEnergy.jl/docs/src/Getting Started/overview.md

 # Overview

 ## Multi-commodity flow network
-MACRO is designed to represent energy systems in a detailed manner, capturing interactions among various sectors and technologies.
+Macro is designed to represent energy systems in a detailed manner, capturing interactions among various sectors and technologies.
 The system is structured as a **multi-commodity flow network**, with each commodity having independent spatial and temporal scale:

 ![multi-commodity flow network](../images/multi_network.png)